-Bryce Hamade is currently a Technology teacher at Seaquam Secondary School and has been teaching for four years.
+Bryce Hamade is currently an Engineering and Robotics teacher at Seaquam Secondary School and has been teaching for ten years.
 In his second year of teaching he began helping Bill Richards to supervise golf matches at both the Junior and Senior Level.
 Bryce began studying the game of golf and over the next few years he managed to lower his scoring index to a single handicap.
 Bryce is confident that time on the course and at the range with good instruction and knowledge of the fundamentals will be a rewarding and enjoyable experience for students who share a love for golf.

 Lindsay Manion developed a passion for the game of golf during her high school years.
 Lindsay was a proud member of UBC women’s golf program for 3 seasons.
 During her run at UBC, she proved herself a leader acting as the team’s fitness captain.
 She helped lead the team to three straight RCGA National Championships and one NAIA National Championship.
 Lindsay graduated in May 2011 with a bachelor of Human Kinetics.